enzo-project/enzo-e/doc/source/user/checkpoint_restart.rst

 See the ``input/Checkpoint/test_cosmo-checkpoint.in`` parameter file for a working example of writing checkpoint directories.

+Also see the :ref:`order method` section on more information about the required ``"order"`` method, and how to use multiple ordering methods in the same simulation.

 .. note::
    Currently, there is a restriction that the domain blocking must